 With probability 2/3, the shared coin will be from a correct node, and with probability 1/2 the value of the shared coin will correspond to the value which was deterministically chosen by some of the correct nodes.
 Therefore, with probability 1/3 the nodes will reach consensus in the next iteration of Algorithm 17.21.
-The expected number of rounds is:
+Thus the expected number of rounds is 4 (expected number of rounds to be lucky in a round is 3 plus one more iteration to terminate).